Create a recovery database

-You can use a recovery database, which is a special kind of mailbox database, to mount a restored mailbox database and extract data from the restored database as part of a recovery operation.
-After you create a recovery database, you can move a recovered or restored mailbox database into the recovery database, and then use the Restore-Mailbox cmdlet to extract data from the recovered database.
+You can use the Shell to create a recovery database, a special kind of mailbox database that's used to mount and extract data from the restored database as part of a recovery operation.
+After you create a recovery database, you can move a recovered or restored mailbox database into the recovery database, and then use the New-MailboxRestoreRequest cmdlet to extract data from the recovered database.
 After extraction, the data can then be exported to a folder or merged into an existing mailbox.
 Using recovery databases, you can recover data from a backup or copy of a database without disrupting user access to current data.

 Use the Shell to create a recovery database

 This example creates the recovery database RDB1 on the Mailbox server MBX2.